dsccommunity/xPSDesiredStateConfiguration/README.md

 but also includes bugfixes and new features, including additional resources.
-Some resources in this module use the prefix 'x' to not conflict with the older built-in resources in the Windows PowerShell `PSDesiredStateConfiguration` module and the newer `PSDscResources` module.
+Some resources in this module use the prefix 'x' to not conflict with the older built-in resources in the Windows PowerShell `PSDesiredStateConfiguration` module and the `PSDscResources` module.
 The prefix 'x' has no other meaning and does not indicate that these are experimental resources.

 This module is no longer comparable with the module [PSDscResources](https://github.com/PowerShell/PSDscResources)